Nguyen Duc Quoc Vuong

 Details - Background, History of Activism.

 Vuong was living with his father and four older siblings in Lac Lam Commune, Don Duong District, Lam Dong Province, prior to arrest.
 His mother passed away.
-He used to work as a farmer, but after changing jobs and suffering from multiple harassment incidents from the authorities, he now works as an assistant driver for his brother.
+He used to work as a farmer, but after changing jobs and suffering from multiple harassment incidents from the authorities, he was working as an assistant driver for his brother prior to arrest.

 Profile photo source: Facebook Vượng Nguyễn